Mikalai-Kabzar/agent-php-Behat/README.md

 ![](screens/composerupdate.png)

-### 4) Update/create your basic feature context class with next dependencies.
+### 4) Update/create your "base feature context" class with next dependencies.

+Note: BaseFeatureContext is a class that extends RawMinkContext class and implements Comtext and SnippetAcceptingContext interfaces.
+You can't create a Behat-based framework without this class.

     use BehatReportPortal\BehatReportPortalAnnotations;
     use BehatReportPortal\BehatReportPortalService;